Financial Samurai

 4) When you can BURL like a champ.

 BURL = Buy Utility, Rent Luxury.
-If you’re able to easily allocate capital towards investment properties that trade at low gross annual rent multiples (high cap rate) to generate tremendous cash flow to pay for a rental property in an amazing location that trades at a high gross annual earnings multiple (low cap rate), then you should go for it.
+Allocate capital towards investment properties that trade at low gross annual rent multiples (high cap rate) to generate tremendous cash flow.
+Use that cash flow to pay for a rental property in an amazing location that trades at a high gross annual earnings multiple (low cap rate).

 This arbitrage is one of the best lifestyle and money hacks I’ve come up with.